Try JustDone

 Instead of rewriting the whole thing for you (which can feel like starting over), JustDone’s tool highlights specific phrases that sound unnatural or robotic.
 Then, you decide what to rewrite.
 You stay in control, but the tool points you in the right direction.

-The tool then suggests rephrasing or lets you do it yourself.
-You might end up with:
+The tool then suggests rephrasing in a more natural way.
+Finally, you might end up with something like this:

 "School’s always been my thing.
 Not just for grades, but because I actually enjoy learning how stuff works."